Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 22: Auto view
 Viewing a catagory is no longer an option and the table is automatically shown while that catagory is being viewed and is shown again every time a change is made.
 I feel this makes much more sense from a design standpoint.

+### Commit 23: Name list
+Rather than just have it update an employee's role, I figured having it be able to update any field for an employee would not be that much more work.
+Also, as a trans person who hopes to change their legal name soon, I think it is important for systems to allow name changes so that an employee isn't forever deadnamed by their job's system.
+I've made the selection list by full name, and did the same to selecting a manager.
+Next I'll need to change what comes after so the id can be retrieved.